 For now, here’s a quick rundown on how to save some money buying one:

 1. Know Your Size So You Can Buy Suits Online

 Pants are pretty easy.
 Just wrap a tape measure around your waist.
 Length is also pretty easy.
 “R” just means regular, “S” means short, and “L” means long.
 Unless you’re unusually short or tall, chances are an “R” fitting jacket will fit fine.

-2. Look for Suits Online With The Right Drop
+2. Look for Suits Online With the Right Drop

 Now that you know your jacket size and waist size, you need to learn what a “drop” is in order to see what size pants your new suit will come with.

 The drop is just the difference in size between the jacket and the pants.
-For example, if a suit is a 40R drop six, that means the jacket is size 40, and the pants are 6 inches smaller, so a 34 inch waist.
+For example, if a suit is a 40R drop six, that means the jacket is size 40, and the pants are 6 inches smaller, so a 34-inch waist.

 3. Learn How Different Designers Cut Their Suits